 A woman may experience the disruption of her menstrual cycle due to alcohol abuse, and menstruation can even stop completely in some cases.
 Some women experience infertility in connection with alcohol use, and the risk of pregnancy and birth complications increases.
 A woman drinking while pregnant can lead to a fetal alcohol spectrum disorder in the child, a range of conditions with both physical and cognitive ramifications.
 The Centers for Disease Control (CDC) estimates that between 0.2 and 1.5 infants per 1,000 births experience some degree of fetal alcohol syndrome.

 An individual’s immune system is often affected by alcohol use as well.
 This can make a person more susceptible to a wide variety of viruses and illnesses, ranging from common to very serious.

 Long-term alcohol use can put one at a greater risk for certain conditions, such as tuberculosis, pneumonia, and even cancer.

 Multiple studies over the years have found a correlation between alcohol consumption and testosterone production, according to NIAAA.
-Alcohol appears to inhibit testosterone secretion from the testes, as alcohol is directly toxic to this part of the body.
+Alcohol appears to inhibit testosterone and other hormonal secretion, as alcohol can be directly toxic to the hypothalamic-pituitary-gonadal system.
 Low testosterone levels can result in diminished male physical characteristics and have been associated with a greater risk for prostate problems in the future.
 Alcohol has also been known to reduce sperm production and alter sperm structure.

-It is apparent that alcohol can have extremely drastic effects on the human body throughout multiple systems.
+It is apparent that alcohol can have extremely drastic effects on the various systems of the human body.
 The short-term effects on the brain and other parts of the body can be very serious, especially as more alcohol is consumed in a short amount of time.
 Long-term effects can be even more dire and lead to a multitude of diseases and life-altering conditions.